tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: To help avoid pipeline stalls, ChangeCipherSpec is an independent TLS protocol content type, and is not actually a TLS handshake message.

-If the client has not provided an appropriate ClientKeyExchange, the server corrects the mismatch with the ServerHello (which the client can detect by comparing the selected cipher suite and parameters with the ClientKeyExchange it offered) and the client will need to restart
+If the client has not provided an appropriate ClientKeyExchange (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with the ServerHello (which the client can detect by comparing the selected cipher suite and parameters with the ClientKeyExchange it offered) and the client will need to restart